tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/08_Consent/05_04_Customer_View_Consent_History.md

 **Search for Consents**

-To search a specific consent, use the "Search" option at the top-right of the Consents table.
+To search a specific consent, use the "Search" option at the top-right of the Consents History table.

 ![image](/articles/demo_project/DPM_Demo_Project/images/08_1_Consent_CustConsent_ConsentsHistory3.jpg)